A Little Life: Themes

-Happiness of having a home

-JB was the only one with roots (a home) and he was able to spend a self-satisfied happy long life.
-Malcolm had cut his roots (leaving from home).
-Willem had weak roots (with a home he was not satisfied with).
-Jude had no roots and then found his roots with Harold and then after his friend's death, he was not even familiar with them.
-From the four friends, JB was the only one who had real roots and was the only one to have a long life.

 Male relationships

 A core focus of the novel is the evolution of the relationships between Jude, Willem, JB, Malcolm and Jude's adoptive father, Harold.
-Jude's life in particular is populated by men who love and care about him, as well as men who exploit and abuse him, and those who fall in the liminal spaces between the two categories.
-We see this directly from the moment that he follows Brother Luke into the greenhouse, as well as the moments in which he knew what he was doing in the motel rooms was wrong, but still had felt dedication and love for Luke since up until those moments in his life, he was the only person who was kind to him.
-The social and emotional lives of each male character are the fabric that weaves the novel together, creating an insular narrative bubble that provides few clues about the historical moment in which the story is situated.
+Jude's life in particular is populated by men who love and care about him, as well as men who exploit and abuse him, and those who fall in between the two categories.
+This is shown from the moment that he follows Brother Luke into the greenhouse, as well as the moments in which he knew what he was doing in the motel rooms was wrong, but still had felt dedication and love for Luke since up until those moments in his life, he was the only person who was kind to him.
+The social and emotional lives of each male character are the fabric that weaves the novel together, creating a narrative bubble that provides clues about the historical moment in which the story is situated.

-Yanagihara confines the reader's perspective and emphasizes the examination of the distinct interior lives of each character and the people who populate and influence their lives.
-There are few women dispersed throughout the story, as a result, the novel can be considered a rumination on the strengths and the limits of romantic love, friendship, and relationships among men.

-Despite the various iterations of relationships and attempts to connect with Jude, his existence is often stagnated by isolation and loneliness in dealing with trauma and pain.
-His few attempts to reach out and connect with others during his adult life manifest in the repetition of yet another cycle of sexual abuse and trauma – his relationship with Caleb.
-The flashbacks to his abusive experiences with Dr. Traylor, Brother Luke, and boys' home counselors demonstrate the moral and affective extremes of abuse and exploitation that he experiences.
-Yet the novel invites juxtaposition by way of narration from Harold who shows a father's unconditional benevolent love to his adopted son.